-Fortunately, the back is not only the easiest part of the body to massage, being such a large, smooth area, but it also responds instantly to being rubbed the right way.
-Remember that the spine carries nerve fibers that affect the entire body and so the pleasure of a back massage spreads from top to toe.
-The back also has more muscles than any other part of the body and does most of the work of keeping us upright throughout our waking hours.
+Fortunately, the low back is not only the easiest part of the body to massage, being such a large, smooth area, but it also responds instantly to being rubbed the right way.
+Remember that the spine carries nerve fibers that affect the entire body.
+So the pleasure of such a massage therapy spreads from top to toe.
+The back also has more muscles than any other part of the body.
+It does most of the work of keeping us upright throughout our waking hours.
 So it needs all the help it can get.

-When using massage to relieve any kind of back pain, feel your way slowly, be gentle and use light, rhythmic strokes.
-Always consult your doctor before having back massage if you have had surgery or are currently undergoing treatment for any kind of back complaint.
+When using deep tissue massage or swedish massage to relieve any kind of low back pain, feel your way slowly, be gentle and use light, rhythmic strokes.
+Always consult your doctor before having this massage therapy if you have had surgery or are currently undergoing treatment for any kind of back complaint.
 You can perform this massage with a deep tissue massager, and it really helps.

 How To Do Back Pain Massage

-The best position for having a back massage is lying face down.
-It is important that the person being massaged is comfortable, so he should lie on a well-padded floor or firm mattress.
-Place a rolled towel or small pillow under the upper chest and neck so that the head can relax in the face-down position and not twist to one side, which can cause strain.
-Cover any areas not being worked on with towels to keep them warm.
+The best position for having such a physical therapy is lying face down.
+It is important that the person being massaged is comfortable.
+So he should lie on a well-padded floor or firm mattress.
+The massage therapist will place a rolled towel or small pillow under the upper chest and neck so that the head can relax in the face-down position and not twist to one side, which can cause strain.
+The massage therapists will cover any areas not being worked on with towels to keep them warm.
 Make sure the massage oil is handy before beginning.
 Here are two back massages shown step-by-step: the first concentrates on the lower back, the second on the upper back.
 However, the two combine quite naturally for an all-over therapeutic and relaxing routine.

 - Place the first two fingers of one hand stiffly 5 cm (2 inches) apart on either side of the spine at the nape of the neck.
 Run them gently, slowly, with an even pressure, from the neck down to the tailbone.
 Repeat several times.
 Finish off by repeating step 1 again, or any of the steps that were particularly soothing to the back ache.
 If any of the strokes causes discomfort, stop immediately -this massage is for pleasure, not pain.
 Above are the steps for the lower back massage.

-- Using your thumb and fingers in a light pinching movement and working with both hands together, knead the soft tissue from the waist all up the back, paying particular attention to any tight or knotty areas around the tops of the shoulders.
+- Using your thumb and fingers in a light pinching movement and working with both hands together.
+Knead the soft tissue from the waist all up the back.
+You should pay particular attention to any tight or knotty areas around the tops of the shoulders.
 Do not knead on any bony parts, avoid the spine and do not pinch in too deeply if it causes discomfort – a light, plucking movement is just as relaxing on tender muscles as firmer pressure.
 Keep kneading rhythmically for several minutes as this will help warm and relax any tense, tight places.

 - To release tension in the shoulders and relax the upper back, bend the arm of the person being massaged at the elbow and place the hand, palm up, on the lower back – this will make the shoulder bone jut out so that you can massage the muscles underneath it.
 Rest the elbow on your knee, so that it does not flop down, and bend over to knead, using thumbs only, under and around the projecting shoulder blade.
 Knead using deep, flicking, rhythmic thumb movements, followed by small thumb circles and finish with long, slow strokes the length of the shoulder blade using the sides of the thumbs.